How long does a rabbit live?

 Fig. 1: Prevalence of cheyletiellosis is a common problem in older rabbits

-Insufficient fur care, prolonged molting associated with reduced nutritional condition, and walking problems also occur more frequently.
-Therefore, it is necessary to pay attention to the care of older rabbits in an effort to make them as comfortable as possible.
+Insufficient grooming, prolonged molting associated with reduced body condition, and mobility issues also occur more frequently.
+Therefore, it is necessary to pay increased attention to the care of older rabbits and strive to create the most comfortable environment possible for them.

 In older rabbits, molting is longer